 Who Might Suffer Injuries in Garbage Truck Accidents?

-- Motorists, their passengers, and bystanders when debris falls from the garbage truck
+Many people may suffer injuries in a garbage truck accident, including:- Motorists, their passengers, and bystanders when debris falls from the garbage truck

 - Motorists and their passengers when they are involved in a crash with the garbage truck